gdiegel/retryJ/README.md

 // result.get() => "Yippie!"
 ```

-### Execute every 100 nanoseconds for a maximum of one minute until the result is smaller than or equal to 0.01 while ignoring any NumberFormatExceptions:
+### Execute every 100 nanoseconds for a maximum of one minute until the result is smaller than or equal to 0.01 while ignoring `NumberFormatException`:

 ```java
 final var retryPolicy = RetryPolicy.<Double>builder()